Insurance for Construction Companies and Contractors

 Workers’ compensation insurance

-Workers’ compensation insurance is a key policy in construction, as workers face a high risk of injury.
-It helps cover medical costs from job injuries – which your personal health insurance might exclude.
-It also supplies part of the wages you'd lose while recovering from a work injury.
+Workers' comp is a key policy in construction, as workers face a high risk of injury.
+It helps cover medical expenses from job injuries – which your personal health insurance might exclude.
+It also supplies partial lost wages during recovery in the form of disability benefits.

-Among construction businesses and contractors that purchase workers’ compensation insurance with Insureon, 35% pay less than $2,000 per year and 23% pay between $2,000 and $4,000 per year.
-The cost depends on the number of employees and the level of risk involved with their jobs, among other factors.
+Among construction businesses and contractors that purchase workers’ compensation insurance with Insureon, 42% pay less than $200 per month and 65% pay less than $400 per month.

 Commercial auto insurance icon